MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-overview.md

 You submit your partner-built template apps to the Cloud Partner Portal.
 The apps then become publicly available in the Power BI App gallery (app.powerbi.com/getdata/services) and on Microsoft AppSource (appsource.microsoft.com).
 Here's an example of the public template app experience.

 ## Overview
-The general process to develop and submit an template app involves multiple steps, some of which you can accomplish at the same time.
+The general process to develop and submit a template app involves multiple steps, some of which you can accomplish at the same time.

 |Power BI Desktop |  |Power BI service  |  |Cloud Partner Portal  |